Homemade Vs Delivered Pizza

 Homemade using the local pizzeria’s dough: Dough: $2, Cheese: $2, Sauce: $.10, Sausage: $.25, total: $4.35

-When we are feeling lazy, we usually go for this option.
+When we are feeling lazy, we go for this option.
 We get a bag of the uncooked dough from a local pizza place and then use our own ingredients from there.
-(Trader Joes also sells uncooked dough for about $1.30 a bag.
-It’s not the greatest dough in the world, but it’s passable.)
+(Trader Joes also sells uncooked dough for $1.30 a bag.
+It’s not the world’s greatest dough, but it’s passable.)

 Take N Bake from local grocery store, on sale: $6